Aditya-x/webscrap_biryani/README.md

 # TOP PLACES FOR BIRYANI IN DELHI/NCR -

-In this personal project I scraped data using python from sites like magicpin.co.in Dineout.in and after a pre-processing the data in excel created a visualization with help of tableau - https://tabsoft.co/3KpdKzP
+In this personal project I scraped data using python library BeautifulSoup from sites like magicpin.co.in and Dineout.in and after cleaning and pre-processing the data created a visualization with help of tableau which can be seen here. - https://tabsoft.co/3KpdKzP